xiulixue/myportfolio/README.md

 3. Run `[npm start]` (This will start the website on the address [localhost:3000](http://localhost:3000))

+## Deploy the application
+4. Deploy the application via this instruction <a href="https://blog.logrocket.com/deploying-react-apps-github-pages/"> Deploying React apps to GitHub Pages </a>

 ## Thanks

 If you like this website don't forget give it a ⭐ and also feel free to share feedback with me [here](mailto:xuemurphy@gmail.com).